muktadira22/ba-slicing-test-nuxt/README.md

-# Nuxt 3 Minimal Starter
+# BA Slicing Test

+Created By Muhammad Aria Muktadir using Nuxt and Tailwind

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the
+- [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more about Nuxt.
+- [Tailwind documentation](https://tailwindcss.com/docs/installation) to learn more about Tailwind.

 ## Setup